Earth5R

 Barcelona-Circular-Economy-Mumbai-India-Environmental-NGO-Earth5R-

-As beneficial as it might seem for Barcelona’s economy, the tourism sector has begun to do more damage than good, destroying their environment and robbing the quality of life of its residents.
+The number of tourists visiting the city of Barcelona went from 3.7 million in 1990 to 31 million in 2016.
+As beneficial as it might seem for Barcelona circular economy, the tourism sector has begun to do more damage than good, destroying their environment and robbing the quality of life of its residents.

 The fourth most visited European city, with a population of 1.6 million within city limits, Barcelona is a major cultural, economic and financial centre in the Mediterranean region.
 It witnessed an increase in overnight visitors from 1.7 million in 1990 to 8 million in 2016.